ouspg/CompSec/Lab3_ChipWhisperer/README.md

 4. Use capture software to connect the device
 5. Upload built example to the target device and test it

+__TIPS & TRICKS__
+* You might have to unplug/plug USB cable again if computer or the capture software does not recognize the device.
+You also might have to unplug/plug device from virtual machine top right corner to make it detect it.

+* Notice that you have to be connecting serial cable and measure ports, glitch port is not needed in this task.

+* Notice that machines default username is **cwuser** and password is **cwpassword** in case you happen to need it

+* Notice that chipwhisperer folder location is different what is mentioned in tutorial!.
+Chipwhisperer files are located on the desktop

+* Beware of static electricity.
+Discharge of static electricity can be harmful to board.

 ## **Inspecting power differences of operations**